haoranyu/jellies/README.md

 This project is a UI toolkit based on [ElementUI](https://github.com/ElemeFE/element) (v2.15.8).
 A full documentation will come out in a later version and if you would like to use it now you may refer to [a Chinese version](https://www.yuque.com/haoranyu/jellies) of temporary documentation.

+# Note

+The visual design is going to shift piece by piece since v2.0.0 and currently it is still in alpha phase.

+If you prefer a stable visual system, you can stay with v1.x.

 ## How to use

 Install the Jellies via NPM.

 ```bash
 npm install --save jellies